Chuanlong-Zang/Intelligent-warning-system-for-clothing/README.md

 #### Software

 Node-Red is used in this project, so you need to set up node-red on your both raspberry pi properly.
+Docker can also be used, just set up your image properly and make sure you can run Node-Red in your container.

 ### Usage
 Basically you only need to import the two json files in this repo into your node-red front-end.
 You may need to set up your own password for weather information, etc.